"chEERSLab" research group

 Our ultimate goal is to better formulate treatment implications to improve emotional functioning and well-being in children and adolescents with and without neurodevelopmental disorders.

 We usually recruit French and German speaking participants for our different research projects.
 Although all our in-lab studies are on hold due to the COVID-19 pandemic, you can contact us now either to participate in any of our current online studies, or if you would like to participate in the future in our studies in the lab: firstname.lastname@example.org

-Due to the current COVID-19 crisis, we have launched a new international study (www.specialneedscovid.org) on how people with special needs are coping with the COVID-19 pandemic.
-We are recruiting participants in more than 35 countries and more than 15 different languages.
-This study will allow us to gain a deeper understanding of the specific capacities (limitations and strengths) of people with SN their families and institutions to cope with such an event.
+Due to the current COVID-19 crisis, we have launched a new international study (www.specialneedscovid.org) on how people with special educational needs (SEN) are coping with the COVID-19 pandemic.
+We have recruited more than 10000 families worldwide that completed in questionnaire in 16 different languages.
+This study will allow us to gain a deeper understanding of the specific capacities (limitations and strengths) of people with SEN their families and institutions to cope with such an event.
 This anonymous survey should generate insights and hypotheses about the differences across types and age within types of SN in coping with a similar risk.
-It will not only contribute to a better understanding of the experiences and feelings of people with SN, but also those of their parents, thus informing the design of future interventions to improve their quality of life.
+It will not only contribute to a better understanding of the experiences and feelings of people with SEN, but also those of their parents, thus informing the design of future interventions to improve their quality of life.